loganphillips792/homelab/docker/README.md

 # Deploying on Proxmox

+- pveversion --verbose

+1. apt install vim

+- Since we don't have an enterprise subscription, we have to change the APT repositories, or apt update will fail with `The repository 'https://enterprise.proxmox.com/debian/pve bookworm InRelease' is not signed` [Read Here](https://pve.proxmox.com/pve-docs/pve-admin-guide.html#sysadmin_enterprise_repo)
+  1. Comment out the pve-enterprise line at `vi /etc/apt/sources.list.d/pve-enterprise.list`
+  2.

 1. Create Ubuntu VM
 2. Install Docker
 3. Set pihole records to IP of proxmox
 4. Set devices to use pihole as DNS
+5. Create LXC for tailscale